pawardipawesh/DataScience_Imp_Concepts/README.md

 - Integer encoding vs one hot encoding vs dumy encoding.
 When to use which?[Blog](https://towardsdatascience.com/one-hot-encoding-multicollinearity-and-the-dummy-variable-trap-b5840be3c41a)
 - Why we use exponentiation in softmax activation funcion instead can we not just divide logit  by sum of logits?[check why](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d)
 - Why softmax is computationally complex?
+- Which is easy Regression or Classification?
+Why?